 Training is a great way for your team to get the chance to develop new skills and increase their contributions to the business.
 Employees having confidence in their work and them knowing what to do can help boost their self-esteem, which can also help increase their productivity and motivation.
-The new set of skills they acquire, especially on the health and safety training courses can help employees feel safe and prepared, as well as the opportunity to progress within the company, increasing job satisfaction and motivation.
+The new set of skills they acquire, especially on the health & safety training courses can help employees feel safe and prepared, as well as the opportunity to progress within the company, increasing job satisfaction and motivation.

 Why is it important?

-In industries such as construction and fire safety, health and safety training is required by law.
+In industries such as construction and fire safety, health & safety training is required by law.
 For others, it’s not necessarily required by law but is highly recommended and urged.
 It’s crucial that staff understand how to take the right precautions in response to hazards and how to keep risks under control.
 Even though you can’t completely eradicate accidents, you can help reduce and prevent them.
 By having fewer accidents in the workplace, there will be less legal fees and battles that your business may face, potentially saving a heap of money that could be re-invested into the company.
 It also means that staff will take less time off work due to work related injuries, resulting in money being saved from sickness leave

-A recent survey showed that 40% of employees leave their job in the first year if they don’t receive adequate training; whereas employees that do receive health and safety training and skill upgrades that can benefit their career are more likely to stay and progress within the company.
+A recent survey showed that 40% of employees leave their job in the first year if they don’t receive adequate training; whereas employees that do receive health & safety training and skill upgrades that can benefit their career are more likely to stay and progress within the company.